ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 create an empowered IT committee to officiate procedure and bylaws concerning that body of work, accompanied by routine reports to the membership, by which all actions are repealable by the membership.

+Comment boxes are a great way of voicing anonymous concerns, especially if those comments are presented during member meetings, for example, giving everyone the link to the comment form responses (Google Forms is great!).
+Make sure everyone has access to it!

 When a communities' cohesion is strong enough, aid arrives naturally; I've personally seen members buy laptops and other necessities for the less financially fortunate members.
 Nonetheless, I strongly believe in providing at least one great benefits program consisting of a percentage of cooperative revenue, such as an emergency HRT medication coverage.